 The Charter School shall not have any obligation to assist the family with enrollment in a school district or another charter school, nor can the Charter School guarantee enrollment availability in any school.

-The tiered re-engagement process, and aplan to transition pupils whose families want to return to in-person instruction with the exception of:

-pupils who participate in an independent study program for fewer than 15 schooldays in a school year

-pupils enrolled in a comprehensive school for classroom-based instruction who, under the care of appropriately licensed professionals, participate in independent study due to necessary medical treatments or inpatient treatment for mental health care or substance abuse.

-independent study offered due to school closure or material decrease in attendance for 15 school days or less for affected pupils under one or more of the circumstances described in Education Code Sections 41422 and/or 46392, and 46393 for which the Charter School files an affidavit seeking an allowance of attendance due to emergency conditions.

-Local educational agencies shall obtain evidence from appropriately licensed professionals of the need for pupils to participate in independent study pursuant to this subdivision.
 A current written agreement shall be maintained on file for each independent study pupil, including but not limited to, all of the following:

-The manner, time, frequency, and place for submitting a pupil's assignments and forfor reporting the pupil’s progress.
+The manner, time, frequency, and place for submitting a pupil's assignments and for reporting the pupil’s academic progress, and for communicating with a pupil’s parent or guardian regarding a pupil’s academic progress.

 The objectives and methods of study for the pupil's work, and the methods utilized to evaluate that work.